DaiseyCode/lmwrapper/README.md

 - [X] Redesign cache to make it easier to manage
 - [X] OpenAI batching interface (experimental)
 - [ ] Anthropic interface
+- [ ] Be able to add user metadata to a prompt
 - [ ] Multimodal/images in super easy format (like automatically process pil, opencv, etc)
 - [ ] sort through usage of quantized models
 - [ ] Cost estimating (so can estimate cost of a prompt before running / track total cost)
 - [ ] Additional Huggingface runtimes (TensorRT, BetterTransformers, etc)
 - [ ] async / streaming (not a top priority for non-interactive research use cases)
+- [ ] some lightweight utilities to help with tool use